Effective employee performance management

 1.3 Lack of challenges at work

-Give performance evaluation: Leaders should give weekly and monthly evaluations depending on the characteristics of the job.
-After 6 months, the leadership, management, and employees sit together, make formal assessments, as well as give timely suggestions for employees to achieve the commitments set out.
+- Give performance evaluation: Leaders should give weekly and monthly evaluations depending on the specificity of the job.
+After 6 months, the leadership, management and employees need to discuss again, give official reviews, as well as provide timely feedback to employees to achieve the commitments set out.
 ERP management system will be a great choice to help track the process and evaluate the work results of each employee.